core-wg/resource-directory/draft-ietf-core-resource-directory.md

 	  <section anchor='validation' title="Validation">

 	  <t>
-	  In some cases, an RD may want to validate that it has the latest version of an end-point's resources.
-This can be performed with a GET on the well-known interface of the CoRE Link Format including the latest Etag stored for that end-point.
-For the purpose of validation, an end-point implementing this specification SHOULD support Etag validation on /.well-known/core.
+	  In some cases, an RD may want to validate that it has the latest version of an endpoint's resources.
+This can be performed with a GET on the well-known interface of the CoRE Link Format including the latest Etag stored for that endpoint.
+For the purpose of validation, an endpoint implementing this specification SHOULD support Etag validation on /.well-known/core.
 	  </t>

 <!-- TODO: Determine if Etag validation being a SHOULD is too much?
 Is this mechanism really needed at all even? -->